tinacms/tina.io/content/guides/general/inline-blocks/inline-form-fields.md

 }
 ```

 Notice how we don't need to access `data` directly anymore.
-The `name` value on the Inline Field provides the path to the content in the source file based on the `initialValues` passed to `InlineForm`.
+The `name` value on the Inline Fields provides the path to the content in the source file based on the `initialValues` passed to `InlineForm`.

 Since the `initialValues` in the form config object were set with all the data from the source file, inline fields inside the inline form can directly reference the `data` value paths via `name`.